williamejelias/gym-nim/README.md

 # gym-nim
-An Open AI Gym environment for the game Nimbuses
+An Open AI Gym environment for the game Nim